MadliReiljan/Portfolio/README.md

 ## Welcome to My Portfolio!

-This is a collection of my projects and works.
-Feel free to explore and get to know more about me and what I do.
+This website showcases my projects and work.